 - Line a cookie sheet with parchment paper.
 Form the dough into small balls and press the balls to desired thickness.
 Place cookies on parchment paper.

-- Bake one hour or more.
+- Bake for one hour or more.
 The baking time will depend upon how thick your dough is.
 Bake until the cookies are firm and edges are crispy.
 Turn off the oven and leave the cookies in the oven another hour.

 25 Days of Grain-Free Christmas Cookies